krisbolton/twint-in-jupyter/README.md

 # TWINT in Jupyter Notebooks
 Sample notebooks using TWINT in Jupyter Notebooks

+> :exclamation: The TWINT project is no longer maintained as of 30th March 2023 following Elon Musk's changes at Twitter.
+As such, these notebooks may not work at all.

 ## What is TWINT?

 The Twitter Intelligence Tool (TWINT) is an advanced twitter scraping and OSINT tool.